Building Foundational Knowledge

 24/7 Access

-24/7 access to Education and Research Facility – use of workspace and communal tools for personal studio objectives and goals
+24/7 access to the Frances Senska Center for Education and Engagement – use of workspace and communal tools for personal studio objectives and goals

 -